Skip to content

 </div>

-Sends are optimistic — your message appears instantly as pending and settles when the backend confirms, so the UI never waits on the network.
+Sends are optimistic.
+Your message appears instantly as pending and settles when the backend confirms, so the UI never waits on the network.
 Failures mark the message failed instead of losing it.
-You can watch this in the AI frame above: your own message lands before the reply starts streaming.

 Groups & Reactions

-Everything in the frame is wired, not painted: invite Cy and the participant list updates, ask the assistant and its streamed reply adds it to the conversation.
+In the frame, invite Cy and the participant list updates.
+Ask the assistant and its reply streams into the conversation.

 HTML